 Although unrelated to teak, iroko is sometimes referred to as African teak because of its similarity in strength, grain pattern and colour, and is often used instead of the real thing.
 It's probable that your patio furniture is made from iroko, not teak!

-Sustainably sourced teak is extremely hard to get nowadays because of deforestation so this common FSC certified tropical hardwood is a great substitute.
+Sustainably sourced teak is extremely hard to get nowadays because of deforestation and illegal logging in Myanmar so since iroko is a common FSC certified tropical hardwood is makes a great substitute.
 It works beautifully to complement a mid-century or vintage Scandinavian look with its dense, flecked grain and warm honey tones.

 The golden tones of iroko soften the minimal style of our designs, giving them a warm, natural character.
 The colour varies from light summery gold to a deep, warm bronze, and will darken with age, taking on a rusty brown hue.
 It has a shine in the grain, giving it a slightly iridescent, light reflecting quality.